 A: One variable that can be difficult to track is the geographic location.
 Because of the way wide area networks and VPNs are configured, IP addresses don’t always correspond to physical coordinates.
 This means you can’t necessarily filter access controls based on where a person is located.

-Check out the Live Cyber Attack Demo to see how Varonis augments your NAC solution.
+Get a live demo to see how Varonis augments your NAC solution!